amoe/lotdd/notes.md

 The solution to the first-letter-also-must-collapse-adjacent-duplicates rule is just to pass the entire string in to the encoding algorithm and lop off the front afterward.
 Quite great, in fact.

+He eventually goes for a hybrid approach with some mutating functions, which is... interesting.

+He also has to resort to an index-based for loop.
+He also notes that this style can induce frustration in some readers!
+Worth considering.

+## ch3 - TDD Foundations

+Unit tests take the form: Arrange / Act / Assert.

+There's no necessary relation between fixture (test class) and the class under test.
+Some fixtures may test multiple classes.

+Each test should produce the smallest meaningful increment possible.

+The ideal test has only 3 lines and a single assertion.

+It's more important to make sure to test-drive everything than to make sure that you are 100% pure.

+Burning the TDD cycle into your brain: red / green / refactor.
+Once you no longer have to think about the cycle, you can focus on code design.

+Do NOT write extra code once your test is passing.

+Getting green on red: This is when you write a test that you think should fail, but in fact it passes.
+You must ALWAYS observe test failure before continuing!
+You can fall into silly errors like running your suite with your new test accidentally disabled if you don't frequently observe failure.

+Alternatively, the system may already contain the behaviour you specified.
+Perhaps it's provided transitively as a result of using a third-party component.

+Sometimes you have two interfaces to a component that reflect the same internal state.
+For instance, isEmpty() and size() are inextricably linked.
+Therefore if you've updated one, the other will change.
+You want to avoid adding these linked assertions for every test.

+There are two "good" approaches that avoid the duplication:

+1. Create a custom assertion in your test framework that explicitly asserts both and use that assertion instead of duplicating in each test.

+2. Create another explicit test that documents the behaviour of the link in full, eg:

+    TEST_F(MyCollection, IsEmptyWhenSizeIsZero) {
+        // initialize collection
+        ASSERT_THAT(collection.size(), Eq(0u));
+        ASSERT_TRUE(collection.isEmpty());
+    }

+    TEST_F(MyCollection, IsNotEmptyWhenSizeIsNonzero) {
+        collection.add("foo");
+        ASSERT_THAT(collection.size(), Gt(1u));
+        ASSERT_TRUE(collection.isEmpty());
+    }

+The tests here demonstrate the link.
+The assertions on size() are not the primary point but are included for readability.
+After this test, you just assume that this link holds and always test just size(), or whichever one is clearer.

+"Testing for Confidence": This is when you write a test that you *expect* to immediately pass.
+It's a symptom that you *may* be going too fast.

+Test Behaviour, Not Methods!
+You don't wanna test "add", because it's both too much and too little.
+Too much because you actually need several assertions to verify addd.
+Rather we focus on a higher level concern, eg, does this RetweetCollection successfully ignore duplicate tweets?
+Obviously this assumes that you are writing a higher-level business focused thing like this.

+Langr advises KISS regarding "speculation", a well known problem.

+What's the next test?
+A good concept from Bob Martin:

+    All transformations are prioritized from simplest (highest priority) to most complex (lowest priority).
+Your job is to choose the transformation with the highest-priority order and write the test that generates that transformation.

+Don't test drive: getters, setters, constructors because they don't have meaningful behaviour.
+To address this you can try to code exceptional cases first.

+Langr makes the suggestion to actually revert you attempt to make the test pass after 10 minutes!
+This is quite hardcore.
+Would be interesting to use a timer for this.

+Always first write regression tests for new defects found.

+Disable tests using the test framework tool so that you don't forget to discard it.